Practice Development for Medical Expert Witnesses

 It also demonstrates how a logo for one business might be referential but not identical to the logo for another business.

-To create the second logo, I used Adobe Photoshop to change the original logo: new more conservative colors and adding the magnifying glass and person.
+To create the second logo, I used Adobe Photoshop to change the original logo.
+I added new, more conservative, colors to the boxes and the magnifying glass and person.
 It took about an hour.

-There are now 2 logos, one for the forensic practice and one for the landscaping business errr umm I mean healthcare.
+There are now 2 logos, one for the forensic practice and one for the healthcare practice.

 Case Management Shortcuts

-Finding Case References in One Place: Low Tech
+Finding Case and Contact Info in One Place: Low Tech

-- A filepath for the Index of John Doe’s St. Francis Hospital Records 2010 looks like this: D:\OneDrive\Forensic Consultancy Business\Test Location of John Doe’s Medical Records\Index of St. Francis Memorial Records
+• A filepath for the Index of medical records.
+E.g., John Doe’s St. Francis Hospital Records 2010 looks like this: D:\OneDrive\Forensic Consultancy Business\Test Location of John Doe’s Medical Records\Index of St. Francis Memorial Records

 SOFTWARE AND E-TOOLS